CruS-Modding-Infrastructure/crus-modbase/README.md

-## Cheats
+## Cheats/Commands

-When in-game, type `ceomindset` and hit enter to enable the cheat prompt, which can be activated by pressing `/~ ('/@ on UK layout keyboards, for whatever reason).
+When in-game, activate the command input by pressing the key under escape on US keyboards or ['/@] on UK layout keyboards.
+You can also use the F1 key.

 `NOCLIP` - Enable noclip